HaxeFoundation/haxe-evolution/proposals/0000-auto-closing.md

 }
 ```

 You could change the above slightly to a single try catch but you then need to do null checks against each class with a close function to check that it was constructed, so neither option is great.
-I can't speak for everyone but I certaintly don't write code like this so I suspect there's a lot of potentially leaky haxe code out there for failure paths.

 The `autoclose` keyword solves this problem for the user by ensuring constructed classes with a `close` function have it executed at the end of the code block or if an exception is thrown.